-- The importance of Green Buildings in Kenya is expected to grow for all stakeholders. - 35% of residential occupier respondents in Kenya said that they would be willing to pay an additional 2% to live in a Green Building, which would cover the typical actual estimated additional cost of Green Building construction of 1-2%.
-In addition, building experts in Kenya consider increased marketability as one of the main motivating factors for Green Building construction.
-All this suggests that the business case for increased Green Building construction in Kenya is strong. - 62% of residential occupier respondents in Kenya cited the lack of certified Green Buildings as the main obstacle for the development of the market, while 60% of surveyed building experts in Kenya consider the additional perceived cost of Green Building construction as the main barrier.
+- The importance of Green Buildings in Kenya is expected to grow for all stakeholders. - 24% of residential occupier respondents in Kenya indicated that they would be willing to pay at least an additional 3% to live in a resource and energy efficient Green Building, while 53% indicated that they would be willing to pay up to an additional 2%.
+This would cover the typical actual estimated additional cost of Green Building construction of 1-2%, so if they can be generalized these results would indicate a strong business case for Green Buildings in Kenya.
+Supporting this, building experts in Kenya reported increased marketability as one of the main motivating factors for Green Building construction. - 62% of residential occupier respondents in Kenya cited the lack of certified Green Buildings as the main obstacle for the development of the market, while 60% of surveyed building experts in Kenya consider the additional perceived cost of Green Building construction as the main barrier.
 However, the findings suggest that this cost is substantially overestimated, particularly by stakeholders less familiar with Green Buildings.
 Similarly, 67% of surveyed building experts also overestimate the cost of certification, and 52% cited the lack of knowledge about the benefits of Green Buildings as another obstacle to the development of the market.
 All this suggests that the information gap regarding the cost of Green Building construction in Kenya is still very large, and that further knowledge dissemination efforts are needed to reduce it.